rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 ### Platinum

 * Everything from the Gold package.
-* You get a bigger logo and will be listed in the top section of the package sponsors (sorted by confirmed date of sponsorship).
+* You get a bigger logo and will be listed in the topmost sponsors section.
 * Plus: Your company will be added to a "Hall of Fame" page (see below)

 ### Gold